Associate in Science | SC Program: AS.1157

 Units 3

-Advisory: INDE 37 with a grade of C or higher; MATH 101 with a grade of C or higher, or Math Placement Level 3 or higher; ENGL 280 with a grade of C or higher, or English Placement Level 5 or higher.
+Advisory: INDE 37 with a grade of C or higher; Basic Algebra as determined by Multiple Measures or, or Math Placement Level 3 or higher; Essay-writing skills and eligibility to enroll in a transfer-level English Composition course or English Placement Level 5 or higher.

 This course is designed for students who wish to be introduced to principles of industrial electronics and mechatronics for various vocational and industrial applications.
 We will be using the Arduino Starter Kit.
 Topics include theory of DC and AC circuits, semiconductor theory, digital concepts, circuits and systems and their applications, programming logic controls, circuit design, and integrating circuits with computers and machinery.
 This course may be offered in a distance education format.